sama1mansn/greenfield-docs/docs/guide/storage-provider/run-book/compile-dependences.md

 ### SPDB and BSDB

-SP uses [SPDB](../services/spdb.md) and [BSDB](../services/bsdb.md) to store some matadata such as object info, object integrity hash, etc. These two DBs now use `RDBMS` to complete corresponding function.
+SP uses [SPDB](../services/spdb.md) and [BSDB](../services/bsdb.md) to store some metadata such as object info, object integrity hash, etc. These two DBs now use `RDBMS` to complete corresponding function.

 Users now can use `MySQL` or `MariaDB` to store metadata.The following lists the supported RDBMS: